 - Your progress will be automatically saved, so you can complete the training in multiple sessions.

-- There is no hard copy or in-person component to this course.
+- There is no hard copy or in-person component to this course for staff.

-- New employees will receive an email notice with information on how to complete the course within the first 30 days of their employment.
+- New employees will receive an email notice with information on how to complete the course.

 - Technical Help: For technical assistance accessing the module, please contact Talent@GW - Learning at [email protected].

 - Other Help: If you have other questions or need additional information, please contact your HR representative or the office of Workplace Learning & Development.